The Early Years:

 Partnership capital grew 13.6% to $41,646,930 and yielded 8.75%.

-The Recession Years — 2007 to Present:
+The Recession Years — 2007 to 2014:

 2007

 John Lloyd joined Ed Mateer in the underwriting of loans.
-Darcy Peters joined The Loan Company in loan processing and assisting in loan origination.
-Elizebeth Poe, CPA, joined The Loan Company to assist Laurie Dunlop, CFO.
+Darcy Peters joined loan processing and loan origination.
+Elizebeth Poe, CPA, joined accounting to assist Laurie Dunlop, CFO.
+John Lloyd and Laurie Dunlop were granted options to acquire stock in Corporate GP.
+The Partnership increased its line of credit to $15,000,000.

 June 2007 was marked the official beginning of the Recession by the National Bureau of Economic Research, the official marker of U.S. economic cycles.